The complexity of solving a system of equations of the same degree: Preliminaries

 The {\bf degree of regularity} was introduced in~\cite{B04,BFS04}.

 \begin{definition} Let $\mathcal{F}\subseteq R$ be a polynomial system.
 The {\bf degree of regularity} of $\mathcal{F}$ is

 \end{definition}

-In the cryptographic literature, the degree of regularity is often used as a proxy for the solving degree.
-This is the case, e.g., in the specification documents of GeMSS~\cite{CFMPPR17}.
-However, this does not always produce reliable estimates.
-In fact, there are examples in which the gap between the degree of regularity and the solving degree is large, see e.g.~\cite[Examples 3.2 and 3.3]{BDDGMT21}.
-A recent result by Semaev and Tenti~\cite{ST21,T19} however shows that, under suitable assumptions, the solving degree of a system with respect to a standard algorithm is at most twice the degree of regularity.
-Thanks to this result, an upper bound for the degree of regularity yields a proven upper bound for the solving degree.
+In the cryptographic literature, the degree of regularity is often assumed to be finite and is used as a proxy for the solving degree.
+This is the case, e.g., in the GeMSS specification documents~\cite{CFMPPR17}.
+However, this does not always produce reliable estimates, even in the case when the degree of regularity is finite.
+In fact, there are examples in which the degree of regularity is much smaller than the solving degree, see e.g.~\cite[Examples 3.2 and 3.3]{BDDGMT21}.
+However, a result by Semaev and Tenti~\cite{ST21,T19} shows that, under suitable assumptions, the solving degree of a system which contains the field equations is at most twice the degree of regularity.
+Due to this result, an upper bound for the degree of regularity yields a proven upper bound for the solving degree of standard algorithms.